-Figuring out how much you may owe for the VA funding fee when getting a VA loan is a hard task to handle without a mortgage professional.
+Figuring out how much you may owe for this fee when getting a VA loan is a hard task to handle without a mortgage professional.
 When you navigate the home buying process as a veteran, service member, or spouse of a veteran who died in the service, our HomePromise experts are here to help guide you at 800-720-0250.

 What is the VA Funding Fee?

 This type of fee is a one-time payment added onto the cost of the VA loan paid by the service member, veteran, or surviving spouse.
 The purpose of adding this fee to VA loans is to help cover any losses from defaulted loans.
 It also makes sure the program stays healthy and is still available for service members and their families in the future.

 The cost of the VA funding fee varies based on the loan amount, if you’ve used the VA loan program before, and how much money you put down.
 It’s important to note that the VA funding fee is based on the total loan amount, not the purchase price of the home.

 Buyers who are using the VA loan program for the first time pay a lower fee than returning users.
 The VA funding fee is calculated at 2.3% of the loan amount of your VA home loan.
 For buyers who have previously obtained a VA loan, the funding fee is 3.6%.
 This amount can be reduced at closing by putting at least 5% down when buying a home.

 Below is a chart detailing how the VA funding fee is calculated when buying a home:

 |First-Time VA Loan User||After First Use of the VA Loan||Down Payment Amount|